Non-existence of integral Hopf orders for twists of several simple groups of Lie type: Introduction

-Hopf orders were proposed by Childs in \cite{Ch1} as a way to deal with wildly ramified field extensions in the study of rings of algebraic integers.
-The role played by the structure of Hopf algebra is clearly explained in \cite{Ch1} and more profusely in the monograph \cite{Ch2}.
+Hopf orders (see Section 2 for a definition) were proposed by Childs in \cite{Ch1} as a way to deal with wildly ramified field extensions in the study of rings of algebraic integers.
+The role played by the structure of Hopf algebra is explained in \cite{Ch1} and more profusely in the monograph \cite{Ch2}.
 The introductions of \cite{By1}, \cite{By2}, \cite{ChM}, \cite{Ta1}, and \cite{Ta2} are also illustrative.
-Briefly, the classical problem, as set out by Fr\"{o}hlich in his fundamental book \cite{F}, is the following.
-Let $L/K$ be a (finite) Galois extension of number fields with Galois group $G$ and $\Oint_L/\Oint_K$ the corresponding extension of rings of algebraic integers.
-Recall that the Normal Basis Theorem states that $L$ has a normal basis as a $K$-vector space; that is, a basis of the form $\{g(a): g \in G\}$ for a certain $a \in L$.
+Let $L/K$ be a Galois extension of number fields with Galois group $G$ and $\Oint_L/\Oint_K$ the corresponding extension of rings of algebraic integers.
+Recall that $L$ has a normal basis as a $K$-vector space; that is, a basis of the form $\{g(a): g \in G\}$ for some $a \in L$.
 This can be rephrased as that $L$ is free (necessarily of rank one) as a module over the group algebra $K G$.
-The question of whether $\Oint_L$ admits an integral normal basis as an $\Oint_K$-module naturally arises.
-Galois module theory revolves around this.
-A keystone in this theme is Noether's theorem, which connects this question to ramification.
-Concretely, it asserts that $\Oint_L$ is locally free (or projective) as a module over the group ring $\Oint_K G$ if and only if $L/K$ is at most tamely ramified.
-The class group of $\Oint_K G$ steps in afterwards to measure the obstruction for $\Oint_L$ to be free.
+Galois module theory revolves around the question of whether $\Oint_L$ admits an integral normal basis as an $\Oint_K$-module; see \cite{F}.
+A keystone in this theme is Noether's theorem, which states that $\Oint_L$ is locally free (or projective) as a module over the group ring $\Oint_K G$ if and only if $L/K$ is at most tamely ramified.
 For wildly ramified extensions, Leopoldt successfully used the following (algebra) order of $K G$, which is larger than $\Oint_K G$:

-After a first result in \cite{Ch1} for abelian extensions, Childs and Moss proved in \cite{ChM} that if $\mathcal{A}$ is a Hopf order of $K G$ over $\Oint_K$, then $\Oint_L$ is free of rank one as an $\mathcal{A}$-module.
-Thus, $\Oint_L$ can be described as an $\Oint_K$-module by means of $\mathcal{A}$ when $\mathcal{A}$ inherits the structure of Hopf algebra from $K G$.
+After a first result in \cite{Ch1} for abelian extensions, Childs and Moss proved in \cite{ChM} that if $\mathcal{A}$ is a Hopf order of $K G$ over $\Oint_K$, then $\Oint_L$ is locally free of rank one as an $\mathcal{A}$-module.
 The range of application of this idea in number theory and algebraic geometry is beautifully expounded in the notes \cite{Ta2} by Taylor and Byott.